Networking

 The load balancer that you connect to this server can be restricted to the IP ranges that need to communicate with it.
 When you launch into production, we recommend locking down this server to the minimal set of IP ranges.
 For Sombra to make an upstream request to Transcend Cloud, your client will need to supply a Transcend-issued API key.

-You can require your clients to present a bearer authorization token for an added layer of authentication to Sombra's API.
+Your clients must present a bearer authorization token to authenticate to Sombra's Customer Ingress API.

 To authenticate an internal service to Sombra, pass the header x-sombra-authorization: Bearer ${INTERNAL_KEY}